 According to the Colorado Department of Regulatory Agencies, general contractors and subcontractors, such as plumbers and electricians, are required to hold a license.
 If you haven’t looked them up already with the Better Business Bureau, your state’s database, and with local agencies, then do so immediately.
 Before construction starts and papers are signed, be sure to do your homework on them.
 You don’t want to end up with faulty systems in your home, or a lot of money lost.

 Are you certain about where you want to place sockets in each room?
+Do you have the right number of smoke alarms installed?
 Are there enough for all of your electrical needs, and are they located inaccessible places?
 Really go over your plan and make sure you have adequate power supply inaccessible places.
 Don’t forget about your outdoor power and lighting needs.

 Make Sure There Is Flow

 Flow issues are commonplace in kitchens where the refrigerator, dishwasher, and oven doors can block entryways and pathways.
 This can be anything from a minor inconvenience to a safety hazard.
 You may want to rethink how to arrange the space to allow for traffic to get through more easily since this is one of the busiest places in the home.